Ml0din/pathfinding/README.md

 Optimize Pathfinding Efficiency: Develop an algorithm that can efficiently find the shortest or most optimal path in complex environments, reducing computational time and resource usage.

-Generalize for Multiple Applications: Ensure the algorithm is flexible and can be applied to any scenario involving a two-dimensional coordinate system (x, z), making it useful for a wide range of applications beyond gaming.
+Generalize for Multiple Applications: Ensure the algorithm is flexible and can be applied to any scenario involving a two-dimensional coordinate system (x, z).

-Key Features:

-Dynamic Environment Handling: Capable of adjusting to changes in the environment, ensuring robust and reliable pathfinding.

-Efficient Path Calculation: Optimized to quickly determine the best path, even in complex and obstacle-rich terrains.

-Versatile Application: Suitable for various use cases, from gaming environments like Minecraft to real-world applications involving coordinate systems.